FACTBOX-Trump impeachment - what happens next?

 The Clinton resolution referenced by McConnell did not resolve whether witnesses would be called.
 A follow-up resolution allowing for three witnesses to testify in videotaped depositions passed later along a party-line vote.
 Late January to early February

-It is still possible congressional Democrats will succeed in their push to hear from witnesses during the trial.
+Democrats will push to hear from witnesses during the trial.
 If McConnell's resolution on initial trial rules is adopted, as expected, senators would likely vote after the trial has started on whether to introduce witness testimony sought by the Democrats.
+Republicans could seek to call witnesses of their own as well.
 The Senate now has 53 Republicans, 45 Democrats and two independents who usually vote with the Democrats.
 That means four Republicans would need to cross party lines and join Democrats in requesting witness testimony.

+The trial could continue into February, when Iowa and New Hampshire hold the first nominating contests for the 2020 presidential election.
+That could pose logistical problems for the four senators seeking the Democratic nomination: Bernie Sanders, Elizabeth Warren, Amy Klobuchar and Michael Bennet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)